Welcome to Broadstone Equine Insurance

 Q: Are there any uses/disciplines which do not qualify for coverage?

-A: Race horses, horses in race training, or horses intended to race do not qualify for Major Medical/Surgical, Surgical Only, or Loss of Use coverages.
-Your horse’s use and level, and any intended uses during the policy period must be stated on the mortality application.
+A: Race horses, horses in race training, or horses intended to race do not qualify for Major Medical/Surgical or Surgical Only coverages.
+Your horse's use and level, and any intended uses during the policy period must be stated on the mortality application.
+If the horse's use or level changes mid-policy, you must notify the insurance company for their review and an additional premium (or refund) may be due.

 Q: Is my horse insured when we drive to another state?

-A: Yes, coverage is in force while your horse is traveling by land or air throughout the continental U.S. and Canada.
+A: Yes, once coverage is bound, your horse should be covered while traveling by land throughout the continental U.S. and Canada.

 Q: What if I'm buying a horse that's in another country, or I'm traveling with him out of the U.S. for a competition?
 Will he have coverage while we are abroad and in transit?

-A: Full Mortality and Major Medical/Surgical or Surgical Only coverage can usually be extended while the horse is located in most other countries--depending on the company you are looking to place the coverage with.
-Some companies will extend just the Mortality coverage, while others will also include the Major Medical/Surgical or Surgical Only endorsement.
-The insurance company will require is prior notice as well as an additional premium, as well as details on the flight (dates, locations, transport company, flight numbers, etc.)-- but underwriting approval must be obtained before any coverage is in place.
-Quarantine expenditures are not covered.
+A: Full Mortality and Major Medical/Surgical or Surgical Only coverages only cover while the horse is within the continental U.S. and Canada, but can usually be extended while the horse is located in most other countries.
+The insurance company will require prior notice as well as an additional premium, as well as details on the flight (dates, locations, transport company, flight numbers, etc.), and underwriting approval must be obtained before any coverage is in place, which means that it is important that you contact the insurance company prior to any travel taking place.
+Quarantine expenditures are not covered and coverage cannot be started while a horse is in Quarantine.
 Ask the agent for more details.
-NOTE: If the insurance company is not notified of the horse's international travels and approves the extension of coverage through endorsement, absolutely no coverage will be provided.
+NOTE: If the insurance company is not notified of the horse's international travels in advance of the trip (and has the opportunity to approve the extension), your insurance policy will be considered void.

 Q: Do I need to have my veterinarian examine my horse before I can start a policy?

-If you are interested in Loss of Use coverage, regardless of the horse's value, you will be required to submit at least a basic veterinary certificate, and depending on the type of Loss of Use coverage you are interested in, you may need very detailed veterinary exam (similar to a pre-purchase exam).
+If you are interested in Loss of Use coverage, regardless of the horse's value, you will be required to submit at least a basic veterinary certificate, and depending on the type of Loss of Use coverage you are interested in, you may need a very detailed veterinary exam (similar to a pre-purchase exam) with current radiographs of all four feet and fetlocks, hocks, and stifles.

 Q: Can I start coverage today?

-A: We can bind coverage upon receipt of underwriting approval, which generally can be the same day we receive all the required paperwork if it is during business hours, Monday through Friday, and all paperwork is in order.
+A: We can usually bind coverage upon receipt of the required paperwork and underwriting approval, which generally can be the same business day we receive all the required paperwork, if it is during business hours, Monday through Friday, and providing all paperwork is complete and in order, and we receive underwriting approval.
 Paperwork can be submitted by fax, email or mail.
-Providing we receive underwriting approval, we would then email and mail you an insurance binder that would give you approximately two weeks to make payment.
+Providing we receive underwriting approval, we would then email and mail you an insurance binder that would give you approximately two to four weeks to make at least a down payment, either to our office, or to the insurance company (some companies that we work with handle the billing directly).

 Q: What are my payment options?

-A: If making payment to our office, you can pay by personal check, money order, Visa, MasterCard, or Discover.
-Payment options directly to the insurance companies vary.
+A: If making payment to our office, you can pay by personal check, money order, Visa, MasterCard, or Discover (debit or credit).
+Payment options directly to the insurance companies vary -- typically they accept Visa, MC and potentially e-checks.

 Q: Will I need to provide a new veterinary exam when I renew my horse's policy?

-A: As long as your horse is sound and healthy with no claims during the policy year, under 16 years old, and his insured value is $50,000 or less, you should generally not have to provide a vet certificate at renewal.
-You will usually need (depending on the company you are insured with) a current vet certificate if the horse will be insured for more than $50,000.
-Also, the underwriters may ask for a veterinary certificate due to advanced age of the horse (16 or older) or if the horse has experienced health issues during the policy period.
+A: As long as your horse is sound and healthy with no claims during the policy year, under 16 years old, and his insured value is $100,000 or less, you should generally not have to provide a vet certificate at renewal.
+You will usually need (depending on the company you are insured with) a current vet certificate if the horse will be insured for more than $100,000.
+Also, the underwriters may ask for a veterinary certificate due to advanced age of the horse (16 or older), if the horse has experienced health issues during the policy period, and/or if the horse is covered by certain endorsements such as Loss of Use or Stallion Accident, Sickness and Disease.

 Q: I just purchased a new horse.
 How much can I insure him for?

 A: You can insure your horse for his fair market value or any lesser amount.
-Fair market value would be the amount you could expect to receive if you sold your horse right now, therefore, with a recently purchased horse, the purchase price would be considered fair market value.
+Fair market value would be the amount you could expect to receive if you sold your horse right now, therefore, with a recently purchased horse, the purchase price would be considered fair market value and the most you could insure the horse for at that time.

 Q: I purchased my horse several years ago, and he's definitely increased in value due to training and competition.
 How much can I insure him for?

 A: As above, you can insure him for his fair market value.
-In this case, since it would be more than his purchase price, you would need to provide substantiation for the increase in value.
+In this case, since it would be more than the amount you originally purchased him for, you would need to provide substantiation for the increase in value.
 You can use the Justification of Value form (on the Forms and Applications page) which will help you list the horse's competition record, professional training fees paid, and other relevant information.
-This information is normally sufficient, providing the underwriters feel the value you are requesting is reasonable.
+This information is normally sufficient, providing the underwriter feels the value you are requesting is reasonable.
 Give us a call and we'll help you determine what you'll need and we will then submit it to underwriting for their review.

 Justification of Value Application: value_just.pdf